manukaiiu/workflow-with-agents/meta/FOR-HUMANS.md

 ## Success Metrics

-Your feature is well-managed if:
+Your work is well-managed if:

 - ✅ `>>continue` gets you working in < 2 minutes
 - ✅ All docs fit on screen (respect max lengths)
 - ✅ Status is always current in SSOT
 - ✅ Progress log shows clear progression
-- ✅ Only 5 core docs + archive in feature folder
+- ✅ Knowledge gets updated when valuable insights discovered
+- ✅ Long sessions use `>>checkpoint` to preserve context

 ---